Before you spend anything, let's set honest expectations — because this is where a lot of parents get disappointed.

 ---

-2. Roblox Built-In Parental Controls (Free)
+1. Roblox Built-In Parental Controls (Free)

 Price: Free (included with every Roblox account) Best for: Every parent, regardless of what else you use

 Before spending anything on a third-party app, set up Roblox's own controls.
 This takes about 15 minutes and most parents skip it entirely — which is a mistake.
+These are the single most effective Roblox-specific safeguards available, and they cost nothing.

 What Roblox's built-in controls actually cover: